Help & Advice Articles, Videos and How-to-Guides

 As you can see, there are many different ways to tackle condensation.
 How you stop condensation largely depends on your home, budget and the time you have available.
 It's important to take some measures as left untouched, you will find an increase in damp-related issues around the home, mould growth and general damage to décor.
 Condensation and mould can make asthma and respiratory illnesses worse as well as lead to other health issues.

 Do you wake up in the morning to find your bedroom windows streaming with condensation?
 Pools of water on your window sills and black mould around the frames?

 At Permagard, we receive hundreds of calls from people wanting to know how to stop condensation on their windows in winter.
 The good news is that removing it is easier than you might think.
 We provide details on dealing with window condensation here.

 Condensation Treatments from Permagard

+You should now have a good idea of the best ventilation methods to stop window condensation.
+You can continue to browse our full range of condensation control products.
 If you would like more information on stopping condensation and tackling damp issues please contact us at Permagard today.

 The NHS has a page on the health impact of condensation and mould that is a useful overview.